-The Catholic Education Service (CES) recently described the work of our schools as follows “Catholic schools are a place where pupils come together to learn about faith in an open and informative way to question and form their own understandings of their faith.
+The Catholic Education Service (CES) recently described the work of our schools as follows: “Catholic schools are a place where pupils come together to learn about faith in an open and informative way, and to question and form their own understandings of their faith.
 Catholic schools exist to provide high academic standards and the formation of the whole person.
-They are not places of indoctrination or proselytization”.
+They are not places of indoctrination or proselytization."

 - Bullying, including cyberbullying (by text message, on social networking sites, and so on) and prejudice-based bullying

 - Racist, disability, and homophobic or transphobic abuse

 - Issues that may be specific to a local area or population, for example gang activity and youth violence

 - Particular issues affecting children including domestic violence, sexual exploitation, female genital mutilation and forced marriages

 - Underpinning out assemblies/ acts of collective worship is a philosophical and theological approach which seeks to develop the common good.

 In 1996, the Catholic Bishops of England and Wales issued a document entitled The Common Good.
 They said, “In the spirit of good citizenship all members of the Catholic Church must accept their full share of responsibility for the welfare of society.
 We should regard the discharge of those responsibilities as no less important than fulfilling our religious duties and indeed as part of them".

 In this context, our assemblies/acts of collective worship are informed by scripture, church teaching, respect for the rule of law and democracy in Britain.
 We make no apologies for explicitly expounding what some may call traditional values which call upon us as a community to Respect ourselves, Respect others and Respect our environment.